Measured foliations at infinity of quasi-Fuchsian manifolds close to the Fuchsian locus: Necessary condition for paths with small filling measured foliations at infinity

-{\remark This is a reformulation of the Gauss equation $K_{g}=-1+\deter(B)$ for the pair $(e^{2u_{s}}c,s\mathfrak{R}(q))$.
-The left hand side of the above equation comes when we substitute $c$ to be the unique hyperbolic metric in the conformal class $[c]$ and applies the formula in Lemma \red{\ref{formula}} to the metric $e^{2u_{s}}c$.
-The right hand side comes by the formulae for change of basis for determinants (see \cite{Besse2007-hb}).}\\\\ It is then known from\cite{Uhlenbeck1984} (see also\cite{Trautwein2019}) that a unique solution exists for Equation \ref{gausscodazzo}: {\theorem\ There exists constant $\epsilon\geq 0$ such that for $s \in [0,\epsilon)$ there is a minimal immersion of $S$ with data $([c],s\mathfrak{R}(q))$ into $M$. }\\
+{\remark This is a reformulation of the Gauss equation $K_{g}=-1+\deter(B)$ for the pair $(e^{2u_{s}}h,s\mathfrak{R}(q))$.
+The left hand side comes from Lemma \red{\ref{formula}}.
+The right hand side comes by the formulae for change of basis for determinants.}\\\\ It is then known from\cite{Uhlenbeck1984} (see also\cite{samuel,hodge} for this topic) that a unique solution exists for Equation \ref{gausscodazzo} which in terms of almost-Fuchsian metrics can be formulated as: